 Now that we have compared all the features and options of these plugins, we are going to make our own choice.

-If we had to buy a WordPress security plugin, we would opt for and recommend Sucuri Security as our choice, in fact, this is the plugin we as a team would recommend and install on most of our sites and we have never suffered a hacking incident.
+If we had to buy a security plugin for WordPress, we would opt for and recommend Sucuri Security as our choice, in fact, this is the plugin we as a team would recommend and install on most of our sites and we have never suffered a hacking incident.